 They built 3 different gear types for this lesson…

 I have had several questions regarding the Activity Pack for this product.
 The Base set comes with 396 LEGO Technic elements and full-color building instruction booklets for the models.
 So while you can just use these like you would a regular LEGO set where students build the sets on their own.

-But the Activity Pack actually includes lesson plans to go with all of the models.
+But the LEGO Activity Pack actually includes lesson plans to go with all of the models.
 So if you wanted to use this in a classroom or co-op setting like we are, you really do need the Activity Pack as well.
 It teaches basic understanding of simple machines, structures, and mechanisms included in the kit.
 It comes in a 3-ring binder and provides 30 lessons featuring 37 principle model activities.
-It also includes a CD-ROM with teacher’s notes, student worksheets, and glossary.
+It also includes a CD-ROM with teacher’s notes, student worksheets, and a glossary.

 Here are some of the concepts introduced in the Simple & Motorized Mechanisms Activity Pack:

 - Investigating the principles of simple machines, mechanisms, and structures

 - Investigating powered forces and motion, speed, and pulling power

 LEGO Education is offering a giveaway of their Fairy Tale and Historic Minifigure collections!
 This kit is full of a variety of mini figures that allows your kiddos to reenact beloved fairy tales and their favorite movie themes!
 It includes 22 mini figures including an accessories kit for each one as well.

 Just fill out the rafflecopter below for your chance to win!
 Happy Holidays!